SneakyPeet/EasyEventSourcing/ReadMe.md

 * Events with no applier method will throw an exception.
 Again this forces us to be explicit.
 * Applier Methods should never throw exceptions.
 State should always be built up state from previous events, even if that state is no longer valid.
 Exceptions relating to logic should be thrown inside the calling method before ApplyChanges is called.

-The same is done for Saga's however they are modeled as `f(Events, Event) => (Command(s), Event(s))`.
+The same is done for Process Manager's however they are modeled as `f(Events, Event) => (Command(s), Event(s))`.

 ###StreamIdentifier
-Streams are identified by using the Aggregate/Saga name as well as the relevant id (Example: `ShoppingCart-809b71b5-1fc5-4039-b7fe-5d23aa58c5b4`).
+Streams are identified by using the Aggregate/Process Manager name as well as the relevant id (Example: `ShoppingCart-809b71b5-1fc5-4039-b7fe-5d23aa58c5b4`).

 ##Persistence
 ###Repository
-The Repository is responsible for getting a stream of events from the EventStore (based on the StreamIdentifier), creating the relevant EventStream object (either an Aggregate or Saga), replaying the events onto that stream to rebuild the state and finally giving the EventStream object back to the CommandHandler.
+The Repository is responsible for getting a stream of events from the EventStore (based on the StreamIdentifier), creating the relevant EventStream object (either an Aggregate or Process Manager), replaying the events onto that stream to rebuild the state and finally giving the EventStream object back to the CommandHandler.
 This is all achieved with the `T GetById<T>(Guid id) where T : EventStream` method.

 Secondly it takes EventStream objects and passes the newly created events to the EventStore for saving.
 This is done using `void Save(EventStream stream)`.